Vincit/objection.js/doc/changelog/README.md

 - `relate` now always returns the number of affected rows.
 Previously it returned the inserted pivot table row in case of `ManyToManyRelation`.

+- The default value for [relatedFindQueryMutates](/api/model/static-properties.html#static-relatedfindquerymutates) and [relatedInsertQueryMutates](https://vincit.github.io/objection.js/api/model/static-properties.html#static-relatedinsertquerymutates) is now false.
+It used to be true.

 ## 1.6.10

 - Fixes [#1455](https://github.com/Vincit/objection.js/issues/1455)